-In fact, I'm going to share with you the “what I thought” vs. what you’ve been telling me, especially since the re-release of my Launch Toolkit.
+In fact, I'm going to share with you the “what I thought” vs. what you’ve been telling me, especially since the re-release of my Launch Workbook.

 What Content Is Working?

 So – let’s talk about the content that’s working — some from the Fall 2014 launch of Fearless Launching and that’s still getting consistent traffic or consistently in the top 15 pieces of content on my site–and this is for the recent past two months.
-This list consists partially of blog content and partially podcast content, since both live on the blog.
+This list consists partially of blog content and partially podcast content since both live on the blog. (updated as of 2018)

 - Is It Possible To Launch Without Email – Again, this was not surprising how well this podcast episode did – and blew away all other podcasts in the entire history of the podcast (and it hasn’t even been up a month).
 With so many people struggling to build their lists, this clearly shows you how people are looking for non-list dependent ways to promote their businesses and launch their products.